brockbriggs/CS625HW4/report.md

 (signifying a hospital visit) in a line chart format over time to display the strain on hospitals.

-Any time we have just a few categorical variables plotted over time, line charts tend to win at display data effectively.
+Any time we have a few categorical variables plotted over time, line charts tend to win at display data effectively.
 Given the sum of hospitalizations and sum of hospital administered vaccines likely have large differences in count, I would plot each on it’s own axis.
 While these aren’t directly comparable metrics and don’t mean a lot in the